varunoberoi/deepstream.io-website-old/pages/tutorials/data-provider.md

       A client can still try to override a records contents if he is not permissioned.
-      This will result in inconsistencies between the value in the clients local cache (as they can modify everything locally on their machine) and the server, which will deny the update from being applied to Deepstream.
+      This will result in inconsistencies between the value in the clients local cache (as they can modify everything locally on their machine) and the server, which will deny the update from being applied to deepstream.
 		</li>
   	</ul>
 </div>